62582c42ff475ca78e9cd77a Ideas Image P 1080

 14. Celebrate employee appreciation day

 National Employee Appreciation Day is celebrated on the first Friday in March each year, and it’s the perfect chance for you to show your employees just how much they mean to you.
-If you’ve missed it, feel free to organise something just for your business – whether that’s recognising an employee’s major accomplishments over the last year or years of service.

 15. Gifts